jamilbk/modernbedou.in/_posts/2015-02-13-tiny-hacker-house-design-part-vi-wiring.markdown

   <div class="caption">
     <i>
       From left to right: 50A outlet, 30A outlet, and two 20A outlets all with corresponding breakers.
-Notice the double-throw breaker for the 50A outlet!
+Notice the double-pole breaker for the 50A outlet!
    </i>
   </div>
 </center>